-- 4.88 The Verifier reviewed and accepted \$331.4 million of business support opex (\$ constant 2022/2023.
-In November 2023, Transpower proposed \$320.1 million of business support opex (\$ constant 2022/2023), which it revised following verification. - 4.89 The Verifier's overall conclusion was that the approach taken to generate the forecast was reasonable and that Transpower's proposal is consistent with the efficient costs of a prudent electricity transmission services supplier, and it meets all the evaluation criteria including GEIP. - 4.90 The Verifier assessed this expenditure for each Transpower business division and evaluated Transpower's approach to forecasting its opex requirements, including assessing the reasonableness of the step changes. - 4.91 The Verifier also undertook a broad evaluation of FTE costs, and it found that FTE costs appeared to be stable throughout the end of RCP3 and over RCP4.
-This suggests that the proposed business support opex is representative of the proposed FTE increase, and likely to represent properly costed expenditure.
+- The Verifier reviewed and accepted \$331.4 million of business support opex (\$ constant 2022/2023).
+Transpower proposed \$320.1 million of business support opex (\$ constant 2022/2023), which is lower than the verified amount. - 4.76 The Verifier's overall conclusion was that the approach taken to generate the forecast was reasonable and that Transpower's proposal is consistent with the efficient costs of a prudent electricity transmission services supplier, and it meets all the evaluation criteria including GEIP. - 4.77 The Verifier assessed this expenditure for each Transpower business division and evaluated Transpower's approach to forecasting its opex requirements, including assessing the reasonableness of the step changes. - 4.78 The Verifier also undertook a broad evaluation of FTE costs, and it found that FTE costs appeared to be stable throughout the end of RCP3 and over RCP4.
+This suggests that the proposed business support opex is representative of the proposed FTE increase, and likely to represent properly costed expenditure. - 4.79 The Verifier considered the FTE increases were informed by the Transpower Workforce Planning model and FTE requirements confirmed by the model; other FTE step changes in FTEs were informed by investment cases.

-4.93 The Verifier cost analysis noted that:
+4.80 The Verifier cost analysis noted that:43